-Building on the major body of work of people like Michael Fullan, Terrence Deal, Kent Peterson and Edgar Schein, Steve Gruenert and Todd Whitaker’s new publication, School Culture Rewired, is a compelling and worthwhile contribution to the dialogue on the increasingly recognised importance of organizational culture in schools today.
 Culture is a bit like weather: it is present whether we like it or not; unlike the weather, however, culture is something that school leaders can shape and guide.
 A positive school culture can have a profound impact on student achievement.
 A toxic culture can and does, inevitably, have the opposite effect.
-Gruenert and Whitaker’s core question about school culture is both simple and powerful: “Is it the sentry at the door or the monster under the bed?”
+Gruenert and Whitaker’s core question in School Culture Rewired is both simple and powerful: “Is it the sentry at the door or the monster under the bed?”
 Regardless of what the answer to this question is, school culture needs to be understood, guided, directed, led and nurtured.

 Those with a keen interest in the importance of school culture will doubtless have noted a tendency on the part of many commentators on the subject to confuse climate with culture.
 There are entire books dedicated to ideas like putting an apple on a teacher’s desk or having trite Teacher of the Week awards, all in the well-intentioned, ill-conceived notion that such activities are about culture.
 Gruenert and Whitaker’s study is notable for its clear delineation and focus on the differences and interactions between culture and climate:

 While culture was once regarded as the “soft side” of organizational leadership and strategy, it has increasingly come to be recognised as the key to a successful learning environment in which both students and teachers will flourish.
-Of the many recommendations that the authors make for those who wish to address issues of school culture, two struck me as particularly powerful:
+Of the many recommendations that Gruenert and Whitaker make for those who wish to address issues of school culture, two struck me as particularly powerful:

 Stop Making Excuses